 Choose a qualifying charity.

-Also, ask the charity for the incorporation document from the secretary of state in the state where you’re donating.
+The IRS requires proper paperwork for tax deductions.
+Ask the charity for the incorporation document from the secretary of state in the state where you’re donating.
+IRS form 1098-C can be seen here.
 You might find that the charity is not legally entitled to accept vehicles as donations, which could red-flag you for an IRS audit or leave you liable if your donated vehicle is involved in an accident.

 Save your paperwork.

 The tax benefits for a donated car require documentation, whether the car is junked, sold at auction or given to a charity’s client.
+The IRS explains the rules for vehicle donation at this site.
 Be sure to keep all these papers or electronic files because you’ll need them at tax time.
 IRS Publication 4303 has all the details.